Dracula: Prince of Darkness: Box office

-Critical response
+Critical

+The Monthly Film Bulletin wrote: "Apart from one or two welcome innovations – notably the sort of Instant Vampire recipe by which Dracula is resuscitated, and his final destruction by drowning rather than by the usual procedures – this is the same old hash as before.
+In other words, Christopher Lee plays Dracula with bloodshot eyes, leering eye-teeth and heavy under-lighting; the superstitious peasants mumble fearfully into their beermugs; and the coachman taking the innocent travellers on their way refuses to go any further as soon as he claps eyes on Dracula's pathetically tatty residence.
+The interiors are quite tastefully decorated, but script, direction and acting (except for Philip Latham's sinister butler, and Andrew Keir's forthright Father Sandor) leave much to be desired."

 Variety wrote that the picture "should please the following of this type of film and do all right at the wickets.
 Terence Fisher has directed it with his usual know-how and the screenplay by John Samson is a workmanlike job which provides a useful number of mild thrills and little enough of the misplaced yocks that sometimes creep into this sort of pic."
-The Monthly Film Bulletin wrote, "Apart from one or two welcome innovations–notably the sort of Instant Vampire recipe by which Dracula is resuscitated, and his final destruction by drowning rather than by the usual procedures–this is the same old hash as before ...
-The interiors are quite tastefully decorated, but script, direction and acting (except for Philip Latham's sinister butler, and Andrew Keir's forthright Father Sandor) leave much to be desired."

-Dracula: Prince of Darkness has been well received by critics in more recent years, and currently holds an 81% approval rating on movie review aggregator website Rotten Tomatoes based on 21 reviews.
+Dracula: Prince of Darkness currently holds an 81% approval rating on movie review aggregator website Rotten Tomatoes based on 21 reviews.

 The Hammer Story: The Authorised History of Hammer Films called it "perhaps the quintessential Hammer horror", but said that it "contains little that audiences hadn't seen before."